AnthonyPiot91/PhD_second_chapter/README.md

-# Effects of disruptive genetic variant on the expression of wood formation genes in Populus Trichocarpa
+# The effects of disruptive genetic variant on the expression of wood formation genes in Populus Trichocarpa